 I recently came across a thread on LinkedIn that sparked the topic for this article.
-As I scrolled through, I was concerned by how many Marketing Professionals believed Double Opt-In can be an alternative to verification and hygiene services.
+As I scrolled through, I was concerned by how many email marketers believe double opt-In can be an alternative to verification and hygiene services.

 I have to disagree with that.

-Double opt-in does not take the place of real-time verification and hygiene, and here's why.
+Double opt-in (DOI) does not take the place of using real-time verification and hygiene on your email list, and here's why.

 Double Opt-Ins Can't Help With...